prachi-mrudula/verification/README.md

   * Click **Run LVS**.
   * If the run was successful, save the GUI settings to a file by clicking `File->Save Runset` in the LVS folder created before which can be loaded the next time.

 # Examples
   1. Two-terminal device - [Resistor](https://github.com/prachi-mrudula/verification/tree/main/Resistor)
       * The rule file was written by deducting from the main rule file and then netlisting and LVS verification were performed.
   The rule file has a MACRO section init to calculate `W and L` of resistor.
-So, to get an insight into MACRO, the following exercises were done:
+So, to get an insight into MACRO, the following exercises(2 and 3) were done:
   2. Macro for rectangular shaped resistor using perimeter function which has no bends: - [Res_macro]
   3. Macro for resistor having serpentine 90 shape which has bends: - [ser_90_res]
       * Netlisting and LVS were performed.
       * Verified modified Macro definition with bends function included using perimeter function instead of area.
       * Calculated the percentage error of length calculation from macro definition between:

 | macro definition considering bends | macro definition without considering bends(simple) |
 |------------------------------------|----------------------------------------------------|